Quafadas/vecxt/site/docs/_docs/Setup.md

 My understanding, is that for level 1 BLAS operations (i.e. this library), the performance of the SIMD implementation is comparable to native - i.e. C performance.

 To enable the SIMD implementation, you'll need (at the time of writing) to enable the incubating `vector` API flags and be using JVM 18+.
-Consider adding this flag, to the JVM startup commands.
+Consider adding this flag, to your JVM startup commands.

 `--add-modules=jdk.incubator.vector`